mapbender/mapbender-documentation/en/functions/misc/dimensions_handler.rst

 Timeslider as element
 ----------------------

-The layers can be controlled by the dimensions handler element via a central slider.
-This element can be integrated into the sidepane, toolbar and footer.
+The layers can also be controlled by the dimensions handler element via a central slider.
+The dimensions handler can be integrated into sidepane, toolbar or footer.
 The configuration of the dimensions handler is done in three steps:

-* **Creating the element**: First the element needs to be created and saved.
-Afterwards the element closes (see configuration).
+* **Creating the element**: First, the element needs to be created.
+To do that, integrate the Dimensions handler as new element in the Layouts tab of your Mapbender application.
-* **Creating a dimensionsset**: To define a dimensionsset, you need to create a new set in the element via the "+" button.
-After entering a title, the item must be saved.
-Then the element closes.
+* **Defining a dimensionsset**: Next, define a dimensionsset.
+You can create a new set in the element via the "+" button.
+Type in a title for the set and select a Group.
-* **Definition the slider**: Then you can select the layer instances for the "group" in the element, that you want to control via the slider.
+* **Defining the slider**: At last, you can select the layer instances for the dimensionset that you want to control via the slider.
 Multiselect is supported, but only instances that have the same extent can be combined with each other.

-When an instance is selected, all instances that do not conform to this default are no longer selectable.
 In addition, after the first selection of an instance, a slider appears.
 There you can restrict the extent for the time display.

+When an instance is selected, all instances that do not conform to this default are no longer selectable.
+Finally, save the configuration to add the Dimensions handler element to the Mapbender application.

 .. image:: ../../../figures/wmst_element.png
      :scale: 80